Light

 fill_expr>

-Because title is currently optional, the database may contain blog posts without a title property.
-The expression you provide will be used to assign a title to any post that doesn’t have one.
-We’ll just provide a simple default title: 'Untitled'.
+Because the body property does not currently exist, the database contains Post objects without it.
+The expression you provide will be used to assign a body to any Post object that doesn’t have one.
+We’ll just provide a simple default: 'No content'.

 Created dbschema/migrations/00002.edgeql, id: